JulienfLeBoucher/OC_food_application/application_idea.md

+NAME IDEAS :

+    - Il est où mon susucre? (fr)
+    - Beware sugars

+***
-Application idea :
+FEATURES :

+- On scanning a product, compare the quantity of sugar  with the quantity of sugars in similar products and eventually pinpoint to an healthier set of products (BONUS : available in the store ? in the same category and larger categories?).

-- Give the user an insight of the absolute sugar quantity in the product, or even better, of one item of the product.
+- Give the user an insight of the absolute sugar quantity in the product, or even better, of the quantity found in one item of the product.
 (Is it a lot compared to a reasonable daily intake?)

-- Compare that quantity to the quantity of sugar in similar products and eventually pinpoint to an healthier set of products (available in the store ?).
+***
+SOURCES:

 - According [ANSES in 2016](https://www.anses.fr/fr/system/files/NUT2012SA0186Ra.pdf), a reasonable daily intake not to exceed is 100g equiv saccharose or 50g fructose :